robcole-dev/Cadius-Gaming/README.md

 Cadius Gaming is a start up community that was created by two individuals who played the game Space Engineers.
 So with this is mind the site was inspired and styled around space.

-To visit the live version of the site (hosted by github pages) click [here](https://robcole-dev.github.io/Cadius-Gaming/)
+To visit the live version of the site (hosted by Github pages) click [here](https://robcole-dev.github.io/Cadius-Gaming/)

 ![Responsive Mockup](documentation/readme/response.png)